EnterpriseDB/tpa/docs/src/tower.md

-# TPAexec and Ansible Tower/Ansible Automation Controller
+# TPA and Ansible Tower/Ansible Automation Controller

-TPAexec can be used with RedHat Ansible Automation Controller (formerly known as Ansible Tower) by running the configure and provision steps on a standalone machine, treating the cluster as a bare-metal one, and then importing the resulting inventory and other generated files into Tower.
+TPA can be used with RedHat Ansible Automation Controller (formerly known as Ansible Tower) by running the configure and provision steps on a standalone machine, treating the cluster as a bare-metal one, and then importing the resulting inventory and other generated files into Tower.

-A TPAexec installation on Tower instance, which includes its own virtual environment (tpa-venv), is then used for the deployment step in Tower.
+A TPA installation on Tower instance, which includes its own virtual environment (tpa-venv), is then used for the deployment step in Tower.

 This document describes the appropriate procedure for Ansible Tower version 3.8.

-## Preparing Tower for working with TPAexec
+## Preparing Tower for working with TPA

-### Setting up a TPAexec virtual environment
+### Setting up a TPA virtual environment

 - Install tpaexec on your Tower server under /opt/EDB/TPA.
-This is the default location when TPAexec is installed from package.
+This is the default location when TPA is installed from package.
 - Run `tpaexec setup` which will create a virtual environment under /opt/EDB/TPA/tpa-venv and install the required packages.
-- Add TPAexec directory (/opt/EDB/TPA) to the "CUSTOM VIRTUAL ENVIRONMENT PATHS" field in the System Settings page of Tower UI.
+- Add TPA directory (/opt/EDB/TPA) to the "CUSTOM VIRTUAL ENVIRONMENT PATHS" field in the System Settings page of Tower UI.

 ### Creating the TPA_2Q_SUBSCRIPTION_TOKEN credential type